 I have a few of these hats in my inventory, most of which is now on tour at various gallery shows across the country.
 I also hope to continue with my leather versions, albeit in a very limited color palette.

 Meeting a similar fate is my Sitka, named after the Russian military hat I brought home after visiting Sitka, Alaska.
-My version was a tall six-panel hat with exposed seams, brocade cuff and embroidered earflap that tied up in front.
+My version was a tall six-panel hat with exposed seams, brocade cuff and embroidered earflap that fastened with loops and a button in front.

 Looking on the bright side, if you own one of my Classics or Sitkas, hang on to it.
 As of October 1, 2016 it took one more step towards becoming a collectible : )